system76/firmware-open/README.md

 # System76 Open Firmware

 An open source distribution of firmware utilizing coreboot, EDK2, and System76 firmware applications.

+## Supported models

+These models are supported and will receive updates through the firmware
+manager:

+- bonw14
+- darp6
+- galp4
+- lemp9
+- oryp6

+Other models may be in development or available without support, and can be seen in the `models/` directory.

-Please note that only the darp6, galp4, lemp9, oryp6 models are officially supported - if you brick your device it will be up to you to restore the current firmware using an external programmer.
+If the device becomes bricked it will require restoring the current firmware using an external programmer.
+See [flashing](./docs/flashing.md) for details.

+### Schematics

-If you would like to view schematics for any supported System76 model, please send an email to firmware@system76.com with the subject line Schematics for MODEL, where MODEL is the name of a directory in the models directory, such as darp6.
+Board schematics can be provided on request by sending an email to firmware@system76.com with the subject line  "Schematics for _model_", where _model_ is the name of a directory in the `models/` directory, such as darp6.

+You may not share these without explicit permission from System76.

 ## Dependencies